Lenses and Lens Options

 | Cornea | 1.376 | 135,766.42 | Composed of 5 layers (Epithelium, Bowman's membrane, Stroma, Descemet's membrane, and Endothelium). | ||

 | Crystalline Lens | 1.42 (avg. over life span) | 130,985.92 | As one gets older, the ability for accommodation decreases in what is known as presbyopia.
-Eventually some type of reading assistance, usually in the form of multifocal lenses, are required | ||
+Eventually some type of reading assistance, usually in the form of multifocal lenses, is required. | ||

-| CR-39 | 1.50 (1.498) | 56.8 | 1.32 | 124,000.00 (124,165.55) | One of the most common lens materials available |
+| CR-39 | 1.50 (1.498) | 56.8 | 1.32 | 124,000.00 (124,165.55) | One of the most common lens materials available. |

 | Crown Glass | 1.523 | 58.6 (60) | 2.54 | 122,127.38 | The most common form of glass available.
-Optically the best in terms of dispersion (a.k.a.
-Abbe Value or Nu Value) |
+Optically the best in terms of dispersion (also called Abbe Value or Nu Value). |

-57.0 | 2.41 | 122,127.38 |
+| PGX/PBX | 1.523 | 57.0 | 2.41 | 122,127.38 | Photo-grey / Photo-brown |

 | Old Crown Glass | 1.530 | 121,568.63 | The Geneva Lens Measure (lens clock) is calibrated to this material. | ||

 | Phoenix (Trivex) | < 1.53** | 43-45 | 1.11 | > 121,568.63 | Developed by Pittsburgh Plate Glass.
-Lightest Ophthalmic lens available. |
+Lightest ophthalmic lens available. |

 | Spectralite | 1.54 | 47.0 | 1.21 | 120,779.22 | Made by Sola.
-Very popular Mid-Index Lens. |
+Very popular mid-index lens. |

 | Ormex | 1.56 | 37.0 | 1.36 | 119,230.77 | Available from Essilor. |

 | Sunsensors | 1.56 | 1.17 | 119,230.77 | Made by Corning.
-Material is lighter than Polycarbonate. | |
+Material is lighter than polycarbonate. | |

-| Barium | 1.58 | 52.1 | 2.96 | 117,721.52 | Uses barium instead of lead |
+| Barium | 1.58 | 52.1 | 2.96 | 117,721.52 | Uses barium instead of lead. |

 | Polycarbonate | 1.586 | 30.0 | 1.20 | 117,276.17 | Developed originally by Gentex.
 The most impact resistant lens on the market.
 Blocks 99% of all UV light. |